Samuel Careaga

-Samuel Alejandro Careaga (born 9 June 2002) is an Argentine footballer who currently plays for USL Championship club Hartford Athletic, on loan from Lanús.
+Samuel Alejandro Careaga (born 9 June 2002) is an Argentine footballer who currently plays for USL Championship club Hartford Athletic.

 Career

 Lanús

 Careaga began his career with Lanús, who he signed a professional deal with in 2022, making his debut on 24 April 2022 in a 1–1 draw with Godoy Cruz.
 He signed on an 18-month loan deal with USL Championship side Memphis 901 on 4 September 2023.
 901 FC folded following the 2024 USL Championship season and Lanús subsequently loaned Careaga to Hartford Athletic on 6 January 2025.

+Hartford Athletic

+Initial Loan

-Careaga scored the loan goal in Hartford's 1-0 win over Sacramento Republic FC in the 2025 USL Cup final.
+Careaga scored the only goal in Hartford's 1–0 win over Sacramento Republic FC in the 2025 USL Cup final.

+Permanent Move

+On 16 January 2026, it was announced that Careaga had signed a permanent contract with the USL side.
+In the first match of the 2026 campaign, Careaga scored the second in what would become a 3–0 win against the newly joined club Sporting Club Jacksonville.